 Instructions

-- Fill a big pot with 3 / 4 full of water.
-Bring to a boil and gently drop beef shank pieces.
-Lower the heat to medium and boil (gentle) for about 10 minutes.
+- Fill a big pot with ¾ full of water.
+Bring to a boil and gently drop the meat.
+Lower the heat to medium and let boil for about 10 minutes.
 Remove any dark scum that rises to the top.
-Discard liquid and rinse meat well in cold water to remove impurities especially by the bone.
+Discard the liquid and rinse the meat well in cold water to remove impurities.

-- Wash the pot and replace the cleaned meat.
-Fill with water.
-Add the onion, salt, peppercorns and bring to a boil on medium-high heat.
-When it starts to boil, skim off any scum that rises to the top and reduce heat to low and simmer until meat is tender** (see note)
+- Wash the pot and add the beef shanks. water, onion, salt and peppercorns then bring to a boil on medium-high heat.
+Skim off any scum that rises to the top as it boils and reduce the heat to low and simmer until the meat is tender.

-- Add corn and cook for 5-8 minutes.
-Add the bok choy or cabbage and cook for another 3 minutes.
-Turn off heat and add green onion (if using)
+- Add the corn and cook for 5 minutes.
+Then, add the bok choy (or cabbage) and cook for another 3 minutes.
+Turn the heat off and add some chopped green onions (if using) before serving.